-- the atmosphere can be strained and over-formalized; - either there is too much discussion, which gets nowhere, or discussion is inhibited by dominant members of the team: - team members do not really understand what they are there to do and the objectives or standards they are expected to achieve; - people don't listen to one another; - disagreements are frequent and often relate to personalities and differences of opinion rather than a reasoned discussion of alternative points of view; - decisions are not made jointly by team members; - there is evidence of open personal attacks or hidden personal animosities; - people do not feel free to express their opinions; - individual team members opt out or are allowed to opt out, leaving the others to do the work: - there is little flexibility in the way in which team members operate people tend to use a limited range of skills on specific tasks; there is little evidence of multi-skilling; - the team leader dominates the team; more attention is given to who takes control rather than to getting the work done; - the team determines its own standards and norms, which may not be in accord with the standards and norms of the organization.
+- The atmosphere can be strained and over-formalized. - Either there is too much discussion that gets nowhere or discussion is inhibited by dominant members of the team. - Team members do not really understand what they are there to do and the objectives or standards they are expected to achieve. - People don't listen to one another. - Disagreements are frequent and often relate to personalities and differences of opinion rather than a reasoned discussion of alternative points of view. - Decisions are not made jointly by team members. - There is evidence of open personal attacks or hidden personal animosities. - People do not feel free to express their opinions. - Individual team members opt out or are allowed to opt out, leaving the others to do the work.

+- There is little flexibility in the way in which team members operate people tend to use a limited range of skills or specific tasks, and there is little evidence of multi-skilling. - The team leader dominates the team; more attention is given to who takes control rather than to getting the work done. - The team determines its own standards and norms, which may not be in accord with the standards and norms of the organization.